Year 3 Curriculum Overview

 The children will also compare the types of holidays they take and those of people living in the past.
 In Literacy, the children will be looking at the features of play scripts and will be writing their own Punch and Judy puppet show, which was a very popular past time in Victorian times.

-In music, the children will create a piece of music with a coastal theme, thinking about what sounds can be heard along the coast.
 In geography, the children will compare the different types of UK coastline i.e. pebble beaches of Brighton, bays and coves of Dorset and sandy beaches of Weston Super Mare.
 They will also investigate the importance of ports and harbours.
-Within PHSE the children will investigate the theme of bravery and the role of organisations which help others, learning about the Royal National Lifeboat Institution and the heroic actions of Grace Darling.
+Within PHSE, the children will investigate the theme of bravery and the role of organisations which help others, learning about the Royal National Lifeboat Institution and the heroic actions of Grace Darling.
 They will use this knowledge to work together to solve their own rescue dilemmas.